akvo/akvo-product-design/FLOW/Features/82-approval-workflow/FunctionalDesign.md

 * The UI should provide options for bulk changing of statusses.

 ## Roles and Permissions
-* changing the definition of status types should be covered by a permission
+* changing the definition of statuses should be covered by a permission

 ## Questions
 * Should the approval status be on forms or on datapoints?